-Symmetry reduction has been extensively studied, e.g. [5, 2, 8, 6].
-Traditionally, symmetry is defined as a transition-preserving equivalence, where an automorphism π , other than being a bijection on the reachable states, also satisfies that (s, s') is a transition iff $(\pi(s), \pi(s'))$ is.
+Symmetry reduction has been extensively studied, eg. [4, 2, 8, 5].
+Symmetry is traditionally defined as a transition-preserving equivalence, where an automorphism π , other than being a bijection on the reachable states, also satisfies that (s, s') is a transition iff $(\pi(s), \pi(s'))$ is.
 There, this type of symmetry reduction is enforced by unrealistic assumptions about indistinguishable processes.
 As a result, it does not apply to many systems in practice.

 One of the first to apply symmetry reduction strategies to "approximately symmetric" systems is [7], defining notions of near and rough symmetry.
-Near and rough symmetry is then generalized in [4] to virtual symmetry, which still makes use of the concept of bisimilarity for symmetry reduction.
-Though bisimilarity enables full μ -calculus model checking, the main limitation of these approaches is that they exclude many systems, where bisimilarity to the quotient is simply not attainable.
-Also, these approaches work only for the verification of fully symmetric properties.
+Near and rough symmetry is then generalized in [6] to virtual symmetry, which is considered as the most general condition that allows a bisimilar symmetry quotient.
+Though bisimilarity makes them suitable for full μ -calculus model checking, the main limitation of these approaches is that they exclude many systems, where bisimilarity to the quotient is simply not attainable.
+Also, these approaches work only for the verification of symmetric properties.
 No implementation is provided.

-The work [12] allows arbitrary divergence from symmetry, and accounts for this divergence initially by conservative optimism, namely in the form of symmetric "super-structure".
+The work [11] allows arbitrary divergence from symmetry, and accounts for this divergence initially by conservative optimism, namely in the form of symmetric "super-structure".
 Specifically, transitions are added to the structure to achieve symmetry.
 A guarded annotated quotient (GAQ) is then obtained from the super-structure, where added transitions are marked.
+Loss in precision during exploration is prevented by means of frequent symmetry checks during runtime.
 This approach works well for programs with syntacticly specified static transition priority.
-However, in general, the GAQ needs to be unwound frequently to compensate for the loss in precision (false positive due to added transitions).
-This might affect the running time significantly as this method might need to consider many combinations of transitions which do not belong to the original structure.
+However, in general, the GAQ needs to be unwound frequently to compensate for the loss in precision.
+This might affect the running time significantly as it might need to consider many combinations of transitions which do not belong to the original structure.

-In comparison with our technique, this method has a clear advantage that it can handle arbitrary CTL property.
+In comparison with our technique, this method has a clear advantage that it can handle arbitrary CTL^{} property.
 Nevertheless, our technique is more efficient both in space and time.
-Our technique is required to store an interpolant for each non-subsumed state, whereas in [12], a quotient edge might require multiple annotations.
-Furthermore, ours does not require a costly preprocessing of the program text to come up with a symmetric super-structure.
-Also, extending [12] to symbolic model checking does not seem possible.
-The most recent state-of-the-art regarding symmetry reduction, and also closest to our spirit, is the lazy approach proposed by [14, 15].
+Our technique is required to store an interpolant for each non-subsumed state, whereas in [11], a quotient edge might require multiple annotations.
+Furthermore, ours does not require a costly preprocessing the program text, such as in order to determine a symmetric super-structure.
+Also, extending [11] to symbolic model checking does not seem possible.

+The most recent state-of-the-art regarding symmetry reduction, and also closest to our spirit, is the lazy approach proposed by [13, 14].
 Here only safety verification is considered.
 This approach does not assume any prior knowledge about (global) symmetry.
 Indeed, they initially and lazily ignore the potential lack of symmetry.
 During the exploration, each encountered state is annotated with information about how symmetry is violated along the path leading to it.
 The idea is that more similarity between component processes entails more compression is achieved.

-In summary, the two main related works which are not restricted a priori on global symmetry are [12] and [14].
+In summary, the two main related works which are not restricted a priori on global symmetry are [11] and [13].
 That is, these works allow the system to use process identifiers and therefore do not restrict the behaviors of individual processes.
 This is not the case with the previously mentioned works.